Humanity has been developing technologies to defend the home front for hundreds of years, resulting in the highest number of enemy casualties.

 b. changes to the MOPP levels.

-Each MOPP level has a lot of flexibility, allowing for changes depending on the circumstance.
+Each MOPP level is highly flexible, allowing for changes depending on the circumstance.
 Certain modifications to MOPP gear wear prevent unit efficiency decline.

-Commanders must consider these variances about the potential for contamination and mission success.
-To alter MOPP, commanders should make these choices immediately.
-The following lists some recommended changes.
+Commanders must consider these variances regarding the potential for contamination and mission success.
+They should make these choices immediately to alter MOPP.
+The following list recommends some changes.

-- The commander may change the MOPP levels when the mission is critically important and residual nuclear effects pose the only threat.
+The commander may change the MOPP levels when the mission is critically important, and residual nuclear effects pose the only threat.
 The commander's primary concern is gamma radiation, which MOPP gear cannot shield against, as was previously mentioned.
 The commander may opt to change the unit's posture if it is found that there is only a low-level residual radioactive threat due to mission requirements.
-By doing this, heat stress-related performance deterioration of the unit is decreased.
+This will decrease the unit's heat stress-related performance deterioration.